Felice Beato: Japan

 By 1863 Beato had moved to Yokohama, Japan, joining Charles Wirgman, with whom he had travelled from Bombay to Hong Kong.
-The two formed and maintained a partnership called "Beato & Wirgman, Artists and Photographers" during the years 1864–1867, one of the earliest and most important commercial studios in Japan.
+The two formed and maintained a partnership called "Beato & Wirgman, Artists and Photographers" from 1864 until 1867, one of the earliest and most important commercial studios in Japan.
 Wirgman again produced illustrations derived from Beato's photographs, while Beato photographed some of Wirgman's sketches and other works.
-(Beato's photographs were also used for engravings within Aimé Humbert's Le Japon illustré and other works.)
-Beato's Japanese photographs include portraits, genre works, landscapes, cityscapes, and a series of photographs documenting the scenery and sites along the Tōkaidō Road, the latter series recalling the ukiyo-e of Hiroshige and Hokusai.
+Beato's photographs were also used for engravings within Aimé Humbert's Le Japon illustré, and other works.
+Beato's Japanese photographs include portraits, genre works, landscapes, cityscapes, and a series of photographs documenting the scenery and sites along the Tōkaidō, the latter series recalling the ukiyo-e of Hiroshige and Hokusai.
 During this period, foreign access to (and within) the country was greatly restricted by the Tokugawa shogunate.
-Accompanying ambassadorial delegations and taking any other opportunities created by his personal popularity and close relationship with the British military, Beato reached areas of Japan where few westerners had ventured, and in addition to conventionally pleasing subjects sought sensational and macabre subject matter such as heads on display after decapitation.
+Accompanying ambassadorial delegations and taking any other opportunities created by his personal popularity and close relationship with the British military, Beato reached areas of Japan where few westerners had ventured.
+In addition to conventionally pleasing subjects, he sought sensational and macabre subject matter such as heads on display after decapitation.
 His images are remarkable not only for their quality but also for their rarity as photographic views of Edo period Japan.

 The greater part of Beato's work in Japan contrasted strongly with his earlier work in India and China, which "had underlined and even celebrated conflict and the triumph of British imperial might".
 Aside from the Portrait of Prince Kung, any appearances of Chinese people in Beato's earlier work had been peripheral (minor, blurred, or both) or as corpses.
 With the exception of his work in September 1864 as an official photographer on the British military expedition to Shimonoseki, Beato was eager to portray Japanese people, and did so uncondescendingly, even showing them as defiant in the face of the elevated status of westerners.Beato was very active while in Japan.
 In 1865 he produced a number of dated views of Nagasaki and its surroundings.
-From 1866 he was often caricatured in Japan Punch, which was founded and edited by Wirgman.
+From 1866 he was often caricatured in Japan Punch, founded and edited by Wirgman.
 In an October 1866 fire that destroyed much of Yokohama, Beato lost his studio and many, perhaps all, of his negatives.